- Asparagus: Quick Care Guide

 In some areas, asparagus grows in the wild.
 This is typically in areas which receive a lot of rain and are in cooler climates.
 But for those of us who don’t have a natural bounty nearby, here’s some helpful hints to help your asparagus thrive.

-Full sun is ideal for asparagus – six to eight hours or more per day.
-However, it can tolerate partial shade conditions, although it may grow a bit more slowly.
+Full sun is ideal for asparagus, at least six to eight hours or more per day.
+It can tolerate partial shade conditions although it may grow a bit more slowly.

 Once soil temperatures reach above 50 degrees Fahrenheit, asparagus will start putting up new shoots.
 However, the optimal temperature range for production is between 75-85 degrees Fahrenheit during the daytime, 60-70 degrees at night.
 In that optimal range, it’s not uncommon for an established plant to grow three to six inches of asparagus spears per day!

 Temperatures over 85 or below 55 will cause the root development to slow and shoot production to fade back.
 Hotter temperatures also cause misshapen shoots and premature fronding.
 Colder temperatures near or below freezing tend to cause discoloration or plant die-back.